Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 CriticalStrava

-Researchers quickly realized the heatmap was just the beginning.
-By cross-referencing Strava usernames, running routes, and public profiles at the now-exposed base locations, they could identify individual soldiers stationed at classified facilities.
-Some profiles included real names, photos, duty stations, and home addresses.
-A few clicks could take you from a glowing dot on a heatmap to a service member’s Facebook page.
+The heatmap was just the beginning.
+Researchers cross-referenced Strava usernames, routes, and public profiles at exposed base locations to identify individual soldiers.
+Some profiles had real names, photos, duty stations, and home addresses.
+You could go from a dot on the heatmap to a service member's Facebook page in like three clicks.
+Three clicks.

-Consequence: Strava updated privacy defaults, but the damage was done.
-Years of historical data had already been scraped and archived by OSINT researchers and presumably by foreign intelligence agencies.
+Consequence: Strava updated privacy defaults, but years of historical data had already been scraped by OSINT researchers and — let's be real — foreign intelligence agencies.

 2019